-Sphincter Control (closing): Contracting pelvic floor muscles closes the urinary and anal sphincters, allowing for continence to be maintained.
+Contracting the pelvic floor muscles closes the urinary and anal sphincters, which allows continence to be maintained.
+This is what keeps urine and stool in the bladder and rectum until we are able to void or defecate appropriately.
 Relaxing pelvic floor muscles opens the urinary and anal sphincters, allowing for voluntary urination and defecation.
-This function is very important for sexual health.
+In order for the bladder and bowel to empty fully, the muscles have to be lengthened and relaxed as urine and stool are released.

-Pelvic floor dysfunction occurs when the pelvic floor is injured or weakened.
-Pregnancy and childbirth are major contributors to pelvic floor weakness, along with increased body weight and advanced age.
-Improper body mechanics and impaired breathing can also contribute to uncoordinated, tight or weak pelvic floor muscles.
-Pelvic floor disorders are significantly associated with urinary incontinence, reduced sexual arousal, and pain with intercourse (Handa, Cundiff, Chang, & Helzlsouer, 2008).
+Pelvic floor dysfunction can occur when the pelvic floor muscles are injured or have become weaker than they were before.
+Pregnancy and birth are major contributors to pelvic floor problems, along with the normal aging process and increased body weight.
+Other factors, like poor breathing patterns and poor body mechanics can make the pelvic floor muscles tight, weak, or out of sync with other muscles in the body.
+Pelvic floor dysfunction is linked with urinary leakage, decreased libidio and arousal, and pain with sexual activity (Handa, Cundiff, Chang, & Helzlsouer, 2008).

 How can you prevent pelvic floor disorders?